pip-services/pip-services-docs/content/en/net/commons/data/inamed.md

 ### Description

-The INamed interface is used to define data objects containing a human-readable name.
+The INamed interface is used to define data objects that have a human-readable name.

 ### Properties